-Your Life Story in Your Garden: Plants from People & Places, Plants to Evoke Memories, Plants which Tell a Story
+Your Life Story in Your Garden: Plants From People and Places, Plants to Evoke Memories, Plants Which Tell a Story

 Bright Memories of a Dear Friend

 New Garden, New Growth

 On 29th February 2016, I bought a house.
 We moved into it on 12th April 2017 as we'd sold the old one and had to move out, even though this one wasn’t quite ready.
 To cut to the chase, it needed work, boy did it need work!
 Civilisation has now returned, our temporary home, the caravan, is being used for storage and my garden is taking shape.